Follow the guide below or skip to our walkthrough video.

 - This tile shows the number of articles indexed under your selected controlled term.

-- This title shows the percentage change of the total number of articles for the selected period of time.
+- This title shows the change of research output as a percentage between the selected years.

-- The Related controlled terms tables show other related terms such broader terms (less specific), narrower terms (more specific) and related terms.
-Click on a term to go to the Concept Page for that controlled term or visit the broader, narrower and related controlled terms page to find out more. i.
-Click on the broader terms title to visit the page. ii.
-Click on the narrower terms title to visit the page. iii.
-Click on the related terms title to visit the page.
+- The Related controlled terms and subject classification tables show other related terms such broader terms (less specific), narrower terms (more specific) and related terms.
+Click on a term to go to the Concept Page for that term.
+Click on the headings to view and compare all terms on the related controlled terms pages.